Close Menu

 Writer.
 Video Essayist.
 Film/TV Critic.
 Pop Culture Enthusiast.

-When he isn’t writing for Geek Vibes Nation or creating content for his YouTube channel, Tristian can be found typing away at the young adult novel he has been working on for three years.
+When he isn’t writing for Geek Vibes Nation or The Cinema Spot, Tristian can be found typing away at one of the novels or screenplays he’s been working on forever.

 Subscribe